evanlouie/fox-audio/microsoft/validation/README.md

-# Model Inference Comparison and Validationtarter Code
+# Model Inference Comparison and Validation Script

 The scripts in this directory provide tools to automate the comparison of models using a normalized json and scripts that help to format model inferences for comparison.
 Once compared use the metrics to identify which model requires additional train data.